Anthropology Transfer

 Each anthropology course at Cowley College incorporates a basic fieldwork component, such as ethnographic interviews, archaeological surveys and digs, and primate behavior studies at area zoos.

-The Associate of Arts degree in anthropology is intended to provide graduates with a strong foundation in the traditional four-field approach.
-These course recommendations prepare students to transfer successfully into bachelor's degree programs.
 Note: This pathway is specifically aligned with Wichita State University's (WSU) 2+2 articulated agreement to meet the requirements for admission into their program.

-AA Degree
+AA Degree Details

 students at a dig site